Cultural Adventure Tours to Mexico

 - Meals: all breakfasts and most other meals

-- First Class tickets for El Chepe
+- First Class ticket for El Chepe

-- Transfer from Creel to Divisadero
+- Overland transfer from Creel to Divisadero

-- All hotel accommodations throughout the trip
+- All hotel accommodations throughout the official trip dates

 - Tickets for any entry fees as outlined in itinerary